preethikgithub/pac-man/README.md

-Pac-man Project Developed Using Java
+Pac-man Project Developed Using Python